Today the Greek Orthodox Church commemorates “Saturday of Lazarus” and on this day it’s tradition in Greece to make Lazarakia (Little Lazaruses).

 • Dissolve the yeast in a glass filled with lukewarm water and set aside.

 • Place the flour in a large bowl and make a well in the centre.
-Fill it with the sugar, the olive oil and the dissolved yeast.
+Fill it with the sugar, the olive oil and dissolved yeast.

 • Start kneading the ingredients with your hands, slowly adding two and a half cups of lukewarm water, just enough until you have a relatively firm dough.
 Then add the spices, the raisins and the walnuts and continue kneading thoroughly until the dough doesn’t stick to your hands.

-• Place dough into bowl, cover with towel and allow dough to rise and double (about an hour).
+• Place dough into the bowl, cover with towel and allow dough to rise and double (about an hour).

-• Get quantities of the dough and cut into small pieces.
+• Get quantities of the dough and cut it into small pieces.
 Start to shape each piece into small men.
 Shape separately the hands and the body (see photo above).
 Form eyes, with the tip of a clove.

 • Transfer each piece of bread onto oven trays, cover with a clean kitchen towel and leave to rise for 1 hour.